Jeff Greenfield

-Jeffrey Greenfield (born June 10, 1943) is an American television journalist and author.
+Henry Jeffrey Greenfield (born June 10, 1943) is an American television journalist, lawyer, and author.

-Early life
+Early life and education

-He was born in New York City, to Benjamin and Helen Greenfield.
+He was born in New York City, to Benjamin and Helen E. Greenfield.
 He grew up in Manhattan and graduated in 1960 from the Bronx High School of Science.
+He has a sister, Janet Greenfield Elmo.

-In 1964 he graduated with honors, obtaining a Bachelor of Arts degree from the University of Wisconsin–Madison, where he served as editor-in-chief of the Daily Cardinal.
+In 1964, he graduated with honors, obtaining a Bachelor of Arts degree from the University of Wisconsin–Madison, where he served as editor-in-chief of the Daily Cardinal.
 While at the university, Greenfield was inducted into the Iron Cross (Secret Society).
 In 1966, Greenfield graduated with honors with a Bachelor of Laws degree from Yale Law School, where he was a Note and Comment editor of the Yale Law Journal.

 Career

-Greenfield was hired as a speechwriter for Senator Robert F. Kennedy, assisting with RFK's speech, "On the Mindless Menace of Violence".
-He worked on the 1968 Presidential campaign of Kennedy.
-Greenfield worked as chief speechwriter for New York Mayor John Lindsay.
+Greenfield was hired as a speechwriter for the 1968 presidential campaign of Senator Robert F. Kennedy.
+Greenfield assisted with RFK's speech, "On the Mindless Menace of Violence", that he delivered the day after Martin Luther King Jr.'s assassination.

-Greenfield worked for seven years with political consultant David Garth.
+Greenfield was chief speechwriter for New York City Mayor John Lindsay and also worked for seven years with political consultant David Garth.

-Over the course of his career, Greenfield has reported primarily on domestic politics and the media, and occasionally on culture.
+Over the course of his journalistic career, Greenfield has reported mainly on domestic politics and the media, with occasional pieces on cultural matters.
 He appeared on the Firing Line television program as early as 1968.
-He was the host of the national public television series "CEO Exchange," featuring in-depth interviews with high-profile chief executive officers, for five seasons.
+For five seasons, he hosted the national public television series "CEO Exchange" where he featured in-depth interviews with high-profile chief executive officers.
 He served as media commentator for CBS News from 1979 to 1983 and as political and media analyst for ABC News from 1983 to 1997, often appearing on the Nightline program.
-He served as a senior analyst at CNN from 1998 to 2007.
+He was a senior analyst at CNN from 1998 to 2007.
 On May 1, 2007, Greenfield returned to CBS News, where he served as a senior political correspondent until April 2011.
-He hosted, May 7, 2010 to June 28, 2013, PBS's "Need to Know".
-He does political commentary on NBC Nightly News.
+He hosted PBS's "Need to Know" from May 7, 2010, to June 28, 2013.
+More recently he has done political commentary on NBC Nightly News.

-He has also written or contributed to 11 books and has written for Time, The New York Times, National Lampoon, Slate, and POLITICO Magazine.
-He wrote one novel, which is about the Electoral College.
+He has also authored or contributed to fourteen books and has written for Time, The New York Times, National Lampoon, Slate, and POLITICO Magazine.
+He wrote one novel, The People's Choice, with a plot that centers on the Electoral College.

-Greenfield has received five Emmy Awards, two for his reporting from South Africa (1985 and 1990) and one for a profile of H. Ross Perot (1992).
-Then Everything Changed was a finalist for the 2011 Sidewise Award for Alternate History, Long Form.
+Greenfield has won five Emmy Awards, two for his reporting from South Africa (1985 and 1990) and one for a profile of H. Ross Perot (1992).
+His bestseller Then Everything Changed was a finalist for the 2011 Sidewise Award for Alternate History, Long Form.